Android-PowerUser/Windroid_11/README.md

 Min.
 13-17 GB internal storage depending whether you have an SD card and your choose in the code (see below).

-ARM Prozessor 64-bit (probably max.
+ARM Processor 64-bit (probably max.
 6 year old low budget device)

 Android 7+ (more reports necessary)